learn-co-curriculum/python-p3-fileio/README.md

 text_file = open('file_directory/file_name.txt')
 ```

-The only required argument for the open function is a combination of
+The only required argument for the open function is the path to the file in
-file path and file name.
+question.
+This can be an existing file or a path to a new one.

+> **NOTE: Python can create files very easily, but it takes some extra work to
+> create directories.
+It's usually best to make all of your directories before
+> using the `open()` function.**

 Now we can use the `text_file` variable to do operations on the file.

 What operations can do?
-It depends on the mode we have opened the file in.
+It depends on the **mode** we have opened the file in.
-The default mode is read but we can specify different modes
+The default mode is **read**, but we can specify different modes
 using a second argument into the open function.

 We can define the encoding of the file using the `encoding`
-attribute
+attribute:

 ```py
 text_file = open('file_directory/file_name.txt', encoding='utf-8')